WebOfTrustInfo/rwot1-sf/draft-documents/Decentralized-Public-Key-Infrastructure-CURRENT.md

 ### The Security of Online Communication

 Online communications are secured through the safe delivery of *public keys*.
 These keys correspond to identities.
-The entity these identities represent, called the *principal, *uses a corresponding secret *private key* to both decrypt messages sent to them, and to prove they sent a message (by signing it with the private key).
+The entity these identities represent, called the *principal*, uses a corresponding secret *private key* to both decrypt messages sent to them, and to prove they sent a message (by signing it with the private key).

 PKI systems are responsible for the secure delivery of public keys.
 However, the commonly used X.509 PKI, PKIX, undermines both the creation and the secure delivery of these keys.